-Ballot with tallies of votes for the 1 May 1934 Democratic Party Primary in Greene County, Alabama.
+Ballot, with tallies of May 4, 1954 Democratic Primary in Geneva County, Alabama.